Xorifelse/Codaiskyrimeur/README.md

 - Implement fighting an enemy. (how you do it is up to you!)

 - When an enemy or weapon gets clicked it gets deleted from the page

+## I wasn't able to finish my project
+I wanted to create a whole GUI around it, I hit some snags and it took me long to figure out.
+Even created a SO question for it: https://stackoverflow.com/questions/51800635/variable-is-pushed-but-it-doesnt-exist-later

+It delayed the time I had to implement the fighting system, with enemy's updating their status as well And I wasn't able to finish the main Scenario loop, but you can very easily add new Scenes with the use of a simple API.

+They were supposed call actions, such as fighting scenes.

+Because of this, "I expect you give this homework assignment your best shot" I wanted to learn something new in the process as well.
+Such as canvas editing as this is a new experience for me to work with sprites.

+But without the use of library's it takes very long to get it right, because this was about knowing how to write JS without the use of external lirbary's.